 Furthermore, it’s smart to explain how you would like to be able to use these skills, abilities, and experience in the position you applied for.
 For instance, you could tell the interviewer:

 ‘I recently finished my final exam for my professional certificate for ABC.
-I’m really looking forward to utilizing those skills and develop my knowledge even further.‘
+I’m really looking forward to utilizing those skills and developing my knowledge even further.‘

 Another example is: